Borisvl/bigbash/Readme.md

 In addition to a standard _JOIN_ operator BigBash also supports a special _HASH JOIN_ operator.
 _HASH JOIN_ acts like a normal join, but uses a hash map internally to store the values of the right-hand side.
 It's faster/more performant in situations where the right side of the join fits completely into memory.
-Note that only inner and left hash joins are supported, for right or outer joins use the normal join operation instead.
+Note that only inner and left hash joins are supported; for right or outer joins, use the normal join operation instead.

 If the join-key of the right table is marked "unique" in the corresponding _CREATE TABLE_ statement, the hash join operation is even faster.